 \begin{proposition}[Weighted H\"older elliptic regularity.
 II] Let $k \geq 0$, $\theta >0$, and $\alpha \in (0,1)$.
 If $w\in C^0_\theta (\RR^3)$ and $ - \Delta w + fw \in C^{k,\alpha}_{\theta + 2} (\RR^3)$ for some $f\in C^{k,\alpha}_2 (\RR^3)$, then $w \in C^{k + 2,\alpha}_\theta (\RR^3)$ and $ \| w\|_{C^{k + 2, \alpha}_\theta(\RR^3)} \lesssim \| w\|_{C^{0}_\theta(\RR^3)} + \| \Delta w - f w \|_{C^{k,\alpha}_{\theta + 2}(\RR^3)}. $ \end{proposition}

 \begin{proof} Applying Theorem~\ref{propo.ellipticity} with $t = k + 2$ and $s = - k$ and $d(x) = r(x)/3$, we find

 and the desired conclusion follows from the definitions. \end{proof}

-Next, the following statement includes, in particular, the critical decay rate $\theta = 2$ ---which is critical in view of $-\Delta r^{-2} + 2 r^{-4} = 0$ for $r \geq 1$.
-Recall that, in view of our notation in Remark \ref{rem22}, the function $r$ in $\RR^3$ does coincide with the standard Euclidian distance from the origin ---except in the unit ball centered at the origin--- while $r$ is bounded below by a positive constant (actually, $r \geq e^{-1/2}$).
+Recall that, in view of our notation in Remark \ref{rem22}, the function $r$ in $\RR^3$ does coincide with the standard Euclidean distance from the origin ---except in the unit ball centered at the origin--- while $r$ is bounded below by a positive constant (actually, $r \geq e^{-1/2}$).